 Global Reach: Yes

 The downside of this web hosting is that you’ll only get one website with that plan.
 If you’re looking to use multiple websites, the Drive Plan clocks in at $4.99/month.
-There’s also unlimited SSD storage with this one as well as free automatic backups, and twice as many resources.
+There’s also unlimited SSD storage with this one, free automatic backups, and twice as many resources.

 As far as speed goes, A2 boasts a faster site speed than other web hosting companies, especially with their popular Turbo Boost Plan.
 For $9.99/month, you’ll be paying for a site that’s twenty times faster, unlimited NVMe storage, and data backup protection.
 If you consider speed to be one of the most important factors in launching your business, you’ll probably want to go with this plan.

-For most customers, the Turbo Boost plan is probably sufficient, but if you’re really looking to accelerate your site speed and take things to the next level, this web hosting provider’s final plan is the Turbo Max.
+The Turbo Boost plan is probably sufficient for most customers, but if you’re really looking to accelerate your site speed and take things to the next level, this web hosting provider’s final plan is the Turbo Max.
 Currently, this one is $14.99/month, and it comes with five times as many resources.